 The amygdala, a region of the brain, is where fear first manifests.
 According to Smithsonian Magazine, the amygdala stimulates areas involved in preparing for motor processes. fight or flight in response to threat stimuli, such as the sight of a predator.

-So, fear is a mental state that sets off the fight-or-flight response.
+So, it is a mental state of mind that sets off the fight-or-flight response.
 Equally, it is merely imagined but does cause real physiological, psychological, and emotional consequences.
 Due to the triggered stress response and how stress responses affect the body and mind.

 SOME KEY FEAR FACTORS